Tevin Mack: Professional career

 On January 31, 2021, Mack signed with KB Prishtina in the Kosovo Basketball Superleague.
 He averaged 24.5 points, 4.0 rebounds and 2.4 assists per game.
 On July 29, he signed with Orlandina Basket of the Serie A2 Basket.

+On February 4, 2023, he joined Apollon Patras of the Greek Basket League.
+On March 25, 2023, Mack scored 27 points in a huge win over local rivals Promitheas Patras.
+In a total of 5 league games, he averaged 18.8 points (shooting with 45% from the 3-point line) and 2.8 rebounds, playing around 29 minutes per contest.

+After a stint in the Chinese Basketball Association, Mack returned to Greece for Karditsa on December 16, 2023.

+On October 3, 2024, Mack was announced to have signed with Libyan champions Al Ahli Tripoli, ahead of their participation in the Road to BAL.
+On December 12, he signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).
+On January 24, 2025, his contract was terminated.
+March 11, he signed with the Al-Ittihad Jeddah of the Saudi Basketball League (SBL).

+On August 31, 2025, he signed with Start Lublin of the Polish Basketball League (PLK).

 National team career

 Mack was a part of the Clemson team chosen to represent the United States in the 2019 Summer Universiade in Italy.
 The U.S. received a gold medal after defeating Ukraine in the title game, and Mack averaged 9.5 points and four rebounds per game.